dnth/dnth.github.io/content/portfolio/supercharge_your_pytorch_image_models/index.md

     return img_numpy
 ```

-Once the transforms are replicated, let's run inference with ONNX Runtime.
+Using the `numpy`, transforms let's run inference with ONNX Runtime.

 ```python
 import onnxruntime as ort